wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/6-implement-internet-explorer-mode.md

 Internet Explorer 11 is the previous Microsoft web browser.
 Microsoft Edge has replaced Internet Explorer as a more modern web browser.
 While IE does not come with Windows anymore, some computers may still have it installed.
 It was previously recommended that IE 11 be used for legacy web applications that were developed around specific features that require Internet Explorer.
 This was not an ideal experience, as it often required the end user to switch between browsers.
-Microsoft introduced IE Mode in the Microsoft Edge browser, which allowed Edge to seemlessly render web applications designed for IE 11, negating the need to continue using Internet Explorer.<br>
+Microsoft introduced IE Mode in the Microsoft Edge browser, which allowed Edge to seemlessly render web applications designed for IE 11, negating the need to continue using Internet Explorer.

 > [!NOTE]
 > Internet Explorer 11 will no longer be supported after June 15, 2022.